apeacock1991/sustainable-api-architecture/README.md

-# sustainable-api-architecture
+# Sustainable API Architecture

-An example of the Sustainable API Architecture, built in C# on the .NET Core framework
+An example of the Sustainable API Architecture, built in C# on the .NET Core framework.